EvGeniyLell/typed_event_notifier/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-The `EventNotifier` library allows notifying listeners with an object. listeners can be subscribed on only special type or group objects.
+The `TypedEventNotifier` library allows notifying listeners with an object. listeners can be subscribed on only special type or group objects.

 ## Installation